-This surcharge applies to active employees and USG retirees, and all covered eligible dependents age 18 and older.
+Effective January 1, 2014, this surcharge applies to active employees and USG retirees, and all covered eligible dependents age 18 and older.

 There is an additional surcharge of $50 per month for each person who smokes or uses tobacco.
 Tobacco use is classified as smoking tobacco in such forms as a cigarette, pipe or cigar, or using smokeless tobacco, such as snuff or chewing tobacco (nicotine chewing gum is excluded).